jet/equinox/README.md

 The diagrams in this README.md and the DOCUMENTATION.md would not and could not have happened without the hard work and assistance of at least:
 - [@simonbrowndotje](https://github.com/simonbrowndotje) taking the time to define and evangelize the [C4 model](https://c4model.com/).
 It's highly recommended to view [the talk linked from `c4model.com`](https://www.youtube.com/watch?v=x2-rSnhpw0g&feature=emb_logo).
-- the wonder that is [PlantUml](https://plantuml.com/); authoring them [in text](https://github.com/jet/equinox/tree/master/diagrams) is a delight.
-The images are also presently rendered by the [PlantUml proxy](https://plantuml.com/server)
+- the wonder that is [PlantUml](https://plantuml.com/); authoring them [in text](https://github.com/jet/equinox/tree/master/diagrams) with [the CVSCode PlantUML plugin](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) is a delight.
+The inline images are also presently rendered by the [PlantUml proxy](https://plantuml.com/server)
 - [@skleanthous](https://github.com/skleanthous) for making _and documenting_ [C4-PlantUmlSkin](https://github.com/skleanthous/C4-PlantumlSkin/blob/master/README.md)

 # FURTHER READING